Tarun-7/DS-using-Golang/README.md

-# DS-using-Golang
-Data Structures using Golang.
+# Data Structures using Golang

+This repository contains the group project that was done as a part of Golang module.

+This project involves developing Stack, Linked-list , Binary tree and AVL Tree data strucutres in Golang.